wjakob/nanobind/docs/api_core.rst

       Returns a handle to the exception value

-   .. cpp:function:: handle traceback() const
+   .. cpp:function:: object traceback() const

       Returns a handle to the exception's traceback object